-I paint still-life’s of everyday objects.
-To teach myself about one particular color, shading and or painting glass.
-(I think of still-life’s as a learning process that literally has me pulling my hair out in frustration, but I still paint through how they make me feel. ).
+I paint still-lifes of everyday objects.
+To teach me about one particular color, shading and or painting glass.
+I think of still-lifes as a learning process that literally has me pulling my hair out in frustration, but I still paint through how they make me feel...

 My works are of no particular style at all.
-They are all a part of me that I consider each be a continuation of what I constructively learn each time I paint.
+They are all a part of me that I consider each is a continuation of what I constructively learn each time I paint.
 When I first began painting I did struggle with the paint and the blankness of paper or canvas.
 Now I no longer feel that way.
 I adore painting.
-I know it is not coincidence that I feel this way.
+I know it is no coincidence that I feel this way.
 This is how I am supposed to feel.
 These feelings did not evolve overnight but, were always within me.
-I “need” to paint… Some people write, some people sing, some people garden, & some people create art.
+Some people write, some people sing, some people garden, some people create art.
 I create art.
 My paintings are like a journal or reflection into my life experiences and the world around me.

 My art is my own journey of spirituality and freedom.
 Even if at times I do not feel free.
 If nothing else art has taught me that I am not as solitary as I think I am.
 We are all together here on earth walking on the same soil.
 We are breathing the same air as we are all interconnected somehow.